clinyong/dll-link-webpack-plugin/README.md

 ## Dll Link Plugin

-This is a webpack plugin that help you to improve webpack build time performance.
+A webpack plugin that simplifies creation of webpack DLL file.
 It is based on [DllReferencePlugin](https://webpack.js.org/plugins/dll-plugin/#dllreferenceplugin).
 And you can see the difference [here](https://github.com/clinyong/dll-link-webpack-plugin/blob/master/why-use-dll-link.md).

 ### Install